 birthyear.
 Order the results by

 yearidof all people who were successfully inducted into the Hall of Fame in descending order of

 schoolid, playerid(ascending).
 For this question,

 yearidrefers to the year of induction into the Hall of Fame.

 schoolidof all people who were successfully inducted into the Hall of Fame -- whether or not they played in college.
 Return people in descending order of

 playerid.
 Break ties on

-slg (Slugging Percentage) of the players with the 10 best annual Slugging Percentage recorded over all time.
+slgin 2000 and 2001 both landed in the top 10 best annual Slugging Percentage of all time, then we should include Babe Ruth twice in the output.
 For statistical significance, only include players with more than 50 at-bats in the season.
 Order the results by

 3B.
 On your local copy of the data set these have been renamed